Protegrity-Developer-Edition/protegrity-developer-edition/README.md

     -   Country
 4. Click the Terms & Conditions link and read the terms and conditions.
 5. Select the check box to accept the terms and conditions.
     The request is analyzed.
-After the request is approved, an API key and password to access the Developer Edition API Service is sent to the Work Email specified.
+After the request is approved, an API key and password to access the AI Developer Edition API Service is sent to the Work Email specified.
 Keep the API key and password safe.
-You need to export them to environment variables for using the Developer Edition API Service.
+You need to export them to environment variables for using the AI Developer Edition API Service.

     > **Note**: After completing registration, allow 1-2 minutes for the confirmation email to arrive.
 If you do not see it in your inbox, check your spam or junk folder before retrying.